MLH-Fellowship/LATAM-C-Turtles-Portfolio/README.md

 Welcome to pod 3.3.0 team 1's portfolio webpage!
 As you may or may not know, our pod's nickname is the C Turtles.
 We wanted to incorporate this theme and represent it on our landing page with a unique underwater design.
 The portfolio overall runs from a Flask server written in Python and features the use of Bootstrap for our styling where ✨aesthetic✨ animations and transitions have been applied!

 Upon establishing the Flask server and accessing our page, you will be welcomed by our __Landing Page__ designed by [Carlos Ricoveri](https://github.com/carlosricov) and [Jorge Sanchez](https://github.com/S4ND1X).
 If interested in learning more about our pod, feel free to explore the __About__ section, also designed by Jorge.
 For the time being, only the profiles of the members of team 1 will be accessible.
 To see them, click on the corresponding image within the landing page.
 The profile section was designed by [Saul Montes De Oca](https://github.com/saulmontesdeoca).
-A primitive design created on Figma is shown here _(please note this is a WIP and the design is not yet finalized)_:
+A screenshot of the welcome landing page can be seen here:
 ![Figma Landing Page Revised Design][product-screenshot]

 ### Built With